pohlinwei/duke/docs/README.md

 ```
 where `day` and `month` are specified using numbers, and `time` is the specified time in 24 hours format.

+**Note:**
-:warning: please represent `time` with four digits, with the first 2 specifying the hours and the latter 2 specifying the minutes of the day (prepend zeros whenever necessary)
+Please represent `time` with four digits, with the first 2 specifying the hours and the latter 2 specifying the minutes of the day (prepend zeros whenever necessary)

 Example of usage: